vpuska/phi-server/README.md

 ## Loading PHI Data

-To load PHI Data, run the ```load``` script.
+To load PHI Data: `bash nest start -- phi-load` or for production: `bash node dist/main phi-load`.

 This will download the latest dataset from data.gov.au.

 > Note: the data file is several hundred megabytes in size.
 Load times can take 10-15 minutes depending
 > on you system.

-The final database will be ~700MB in size.
+The final database will be ~1.5GB in size.

+## Using the API

+Swagger docs can be accessed from the site root.
+Eg `localhost:3000`.

+## Other Notes:
+### Docker build script
+`docker buildx build --platform linux/amd64 --output "type=image, push=true" --tag <repo>/phi-demo-server:1.0 --builder mybuilder .`